 The drama program gives students the opportunity to develop the skills central to the actor’s craft (Body, Breath/Voice and Imagination) while exploring their unique point of view as a creative artist.
-It is the philosophy of this program that actors are more than mere interpreters of text, but are creative, generative artists themselves.
-Students will work to connect their imaginations with their bodies and voices through physical training, improvisation and composition work.
+It is the philosophy of this program that actors are more than mere interpreters of text, but are creative, generative artists themselves whose personal stories inform their expression.
+Students will work to connect their imaginations and personal histories with their bodies and voices through physical training, improvisation and composition work.

-The acting class introduces the techniques and skills needed for dynamic and engaged performance in the contemporary theatre.
-Daily exercises explore the particular demands of modern realism in tandem with the challenges of heightened poetic texts and the skills needed to shape a holistic performance.
+The acting class introduces the techniques and skills needed for dynamic and engaged stage performance.
+Daily exercises explore the importance of relaxation, text interpretation and emotional investment.
 Performance assignments challenge students to capture the expressive potential and vigor of language and physicality in the context of a dramatic exchange between characters pursuing objectives and actions.
-Explorations of composition, push-pull dynamics, target work and ensemble creation, empower students to create new theatrical worlds and to inhabit those worlds fully.

 Finished work includes a polished audition monologue and a 2-3 person scene for advanced students.